MedTechChain/tools/README.md

 # tools

-## Hyperledger Fabric
+## Install Hyperledger Fabric

-We will use docker for Fabric, i.e., will not install any binaries.
+Installing any Fabric binary is not required since everything is set up to use Docker.

-1. Make sure you have docker installed and running
+1. Have Docker installed

-2. Run this command
-`curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh`.
-This downloads the `install-fabric.sh` (please do not push the script on the repo).
+2. Run: `curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh && ./install-fabric.sh docker`.

-3. Run `./install-fabric.sh docker`.
-This downloads the docker images related to Fabric.

-## Usage
+## Prerequisites

-Designed for:
-* `OS`: Ubuntu
+- **`OS`**: Linux (tested for Ubuntu, Arch, MacOS)
-* `Containerization`: Docker Desktop
+- **`Containerization`**: Docker Desktop

+## Project structure

+The developer should normally use only the scripts in the `fabric` directory.

+The `fabric/scripts` contains utilitary scripts, used by the scripts from `fabric` directory.
+The `fabric/scripts/peer` and `fabric/scripts/tools` will be mounted inside peer/tool containers to facilitate automation.

-## Folder strucutre
+## Developer scripts

-All other repositories should be placed in a common root.
-This is required since there is the need to place the crypto material in the other repositories before build.

-### Hyperledger Fabric - Tools

-Run `fabric/tools-cli.sh` to start an interactive terminal within the docker container `fabric-tools`.
+* Run `fabric/tools-cli.sh` to start an interactive terminal within a `fabric/tools` container.

-The `fabric/tools-cmd.sh` script is called by other automation scripts, so the developer can ignore it.

-The `fabric/scripts` folder is mounted in these containers.
-These scripts perform fabric commands.

-### Setup Hyperledger Fabric Infrastructure

-1. Run the `infra/infra-start.sh [--light]` for setup.
-Light mode runs fewer hospitals
+* Run `fabric/infra-start.sh [--light]` for setting up the infrastrcture.
+Light mode runs fewer hospitals.
+After setting up the infrastructure, the developer is supposed to provide the generated crypto material to the rest of applications (copy in the repsective repos with util scripts).
+Note: Once setting an light infra, the developer has to completely clean the infra and recopy the crypto material when regenerated.
+* Run `fabric/infra-stop.sh` stops the infra without deleting generated crypto material and state.
+Use `fabric/infra-start.sh [--light]` to start it.
+* Run `fabric/infra-clean.sh` completely purges the entire infrastructure, deleting state and generated crypto material.
-2. Run the `cc-deploy.sh` to deploy the chaincode.
+* Run the `cc-deploy.sh` to deploy the chaincode.
 Make sure to provide the path to the `chaincode` repo folder or have in at the same level as the `tools` repo folder.
-When you deploy a new version, make sure to update the version and sequence number in the `fabric/.env` file.
+When you deploy a new version, make sure to increase the version and sequence number in the `fabric/.env` file.
 These can be reset by recreating the infrasturcture.
+As a current limitation, after some point, the infrastrcture has to be reseted after some chaincode deployments since the messages for updaiting it exceed the maximum size (did not have time to investigate into it).

+Please refer to the `Known problems` section in case of problems.

+## Explorer

+Accessible at `localhost:9000`.
+Sometimes requires refresh before being properly displayed.
+Username and password: `admin`.

+Please refer to the `Known problems` section in case of problems.

 ### Application Development - Port Mapping
 * **Peer ports**: